Sergeeeek/integrated/README.md

   - **Arguments**
     - `wire` (WireFactory): An object that allows to wire dependencies
-      - `wire.from(key: Key)`: Takes the module key, which is a key in the definition object, and creates a refernce to that module, that you can put in config
-      - `wire.into(key: Key, config?)`: Takes the key of a socket and an optional config for that socket.
-      Creates a reference to that socket that you can use in a config to inject a value into a socket.
   - **Returns**: `{ [keyFromDefinition]: ModuleSettings }`.
 Where ModuleSettings is an object with keys:
     - `config`: if your module is configurable (a function module with one object argument) then `config` is required.

       This value must match the structure of your module's config, but instead of providing concrete values you can provide **references** to other modules, which will be substituted with values of those modules.
     - `inject`: this object has an optional `self` key, and other injection keys provided by the function module.
-Values of this modules are references to sockets obtained from `wire.into`.
+Values of this modules are references to sockets obtained from [`wire.into`](#intocontextkey-string-config-socketconfig-outputwire).
+See `createArraySocket`.
     - `disabled?: boolean`: should this module be disabled?
 Optional, false by default.
 If you depend on a disabled module, you will get an error when context starts.
 If you want to optionally depend on a module, then use `wire.from('...').optional`, it will resolve to undefined if module is disabled.
 - **Returns**